My name is Mikael Vesavuori, and I

 Computers are better at computing than people are.
 New technologies are providing the fabric for less obtrusive ways of living around products and services.
 Ambient, calm, and intelligent technologies — letting computers do what they do best, but a lot less visibly — will enable higher-quality human-human/human-machine interactions and social/service processes, without useless cognitive overhead.
 We can again begin to talk about the "big" questions with each other, rather than being stuck in our screens filling in for stupid technology.

-Currently I am a Frontend Developer at Sogeti.
-Before that, I co-founded Being with Niklas Persson, whom I continue to work with.
+Currently I am a Technical Designer at Humblebee.
+Before that, I was a Frontend Developer at Sogeti, and in 2015 I co-founded Being with Niklas Persson, whom I continue to work with.